mridang/traefik-superheader/README.md

 This header can be configured by the "cross-origin-opener-policy" header to control the interaction between the browsing context (window or tab) and other contexts (e.g., windows or tabs from other origins).

-The valid values with the explanations are as follows:
+The valid values are as follows:

 - `unsafe-none`: Allows all interactions with other contexts.
 - `same-origin-allow-popups`: Allows same-origin windows to interact with